 Like any other marketing video, you want to get to the point and fast so you don’t lose your viewer’s attention.
 As much as you love your team, your viewers won’t see what you see unless you keep it snappy and to the point!

-Consider creating multiple versions of your team video that appeal to various audience segments across different mediums – for example, create a 15-second version for paid ads, a 30-second version for social, and a two-minute version for your website!
+Consider creating multiple versions of your team video that appeal to various audience segments across different channels—for example, create a 15-second version for paid ads, a 30-second version for social, and a two-minute version for your website.
+With this approach, you can give each audience what they want to see.

 We can help!

 Sometimes it’s hard to see what’s right in front of you, which is why it can be helpful to work with an outside video team to help capture the passion and majesty of your own!
-Let us cover team events, create docu-style internal testimonials, or recreate your team’s favorite movie scenes for fun!
-Even if you’re not fully committed to creating a team video just yet, give us a call – we’re happy to brainstorm fun, creative ideas with you free of charge just for inspiration!
+Let us cover team events, create docu-style internal testimonials, or even recreate your team’s favorite movie scenes for fun!
+Even if you’re not fully committed to creating a team video just yet, give us a call—we’re happy to brainstorm fun, creative ideas with you just for inspiration!